This article is composed of three sections:

 The anatomy may be completely normal, but abnormal loads or positions may cause trauma to the joint.
 Depending upon the severity, the bone may fracture, the articular cartilage may be cracked or shear off either on the head or socket, or the labrum may be torn.

 In the absence of trauma or congenital defects, the hip may simply wear out as we age.
 These conditions include arthritis (loss of cartilage) or labral tears.

-Nonoperative measures should always be considered first.
-Rest, behavior modification, physical therapy, and non-steroidal anti-inflammatories may alleviate reversible disorders.
+Non-operative measures should always be considered first.
+Rest, behavior modification, physical therapy, and nonsteroidal anti-inflammatory drugs may alleviate reversible disorders.
 For persistent pain, the correct diagnosis must be made.
 A skilled physician should be able to determine whether the pain is from the hip and not radiating from the lower back or abdomen.

 It can be very difficult to differentiate between "intra-articular" (inside the joint) problems such as labral tears, cartilage damage, and arthritis versus "extra-articular" (outside the joint) problems such as tendinitis or bursitis.
 Steroid injections can be placed into the joint or around bursae and tendons to: